Sheremetova/news-smoke/README.md

   - pip install Appium-Python-Client

 5) Clone and cd to repository

-6) Run tests via comand line:
+6) Connect your device and run tests via comand line: pytest
-  pytest